Have you ever heard of millions of people looking forward to smoking a bunch of cigarettes and chugging alcohol for several months? Neither did I.

-Cigarettes have been out of the offices, planes, restaurants and cafe’s for a while now, and in some places, it is forbidden even to smoke outside of the warmth of your home.
+Cigarettes have been out of the offices, airplanes, restaurants and cafe’s for a while now, and in some places, it is forbidden even to smoke outside the warmth of your home.

 Tobacco and alcohol no longer have a “social effect” they once used to promote so heavily by showing ads of adults drinking and smoking in pubs and bars, having a good time.